Shannon Allstott

 Shannon has been a Massage Therapist since 2005.
 In 2008 she received certification as a Yoga teacher with a therapeutic Viniyoga focus.
 In 2016 she completed a Mindfulness Based Stress Reduction (MBSR) course.
 In 2020 she became certified in Ayurveda and also began study with local PT Gil Wette, both of which have further shifted her work.

-During her Ayurvedic consults, we work together to find your native constitution, determine where you’re out of balance, and find diet and lifestyle choices that will both help bring you back to balance and support a healthy body, mind, and spirit for life.
+During her Ayurvedic consults, you’ll work together to find your native constitution, determine where you’re out of balance, and identify choices that will both help bring you back to balance and support your ongoing physical, emotional, and mental health.
+Shannon also offers classes and courses on Ayurveda and both individual sessions and classes on Mindfulness throughout the year.

 Jamye Richardson

 Jamye Richardson has been exploring the world of natural healing since 2001 and has attained multiple certifications along her path including: Holistic Health Practitioner, Healing Touch, Reiki, and as a doula.
 In 2005 Jamye graduated from the Healing Arts Institute with her massage therapy license and continued on to receive a certification as a Neuromuscular Rehab Therapist.
-Jamye also received a certification in Viniyoga, or as she calls it “moving meditation”.
+In 2008 Jamye received a certification in Viniyoga, or as she calls it “moving meditation”.
+She’s also a certified Ayurvedic Health Coach and integrates Ayurveda into her Yoga classes and workshops.

-She is currently studying the Body Thrive method for wellness coaching which incorporates Ayurvedic lifestyle habits with her knowledge of the body to help take her clients to a deeper level of ease and satisfaction.
+She is currently studying Biodynamic Craniosacral Therapy.
 Her goal is to help her clients increase the length of time that they feel amazing after their sessions.

 Jamye also has the capability of incorporating Healy bioenergetic technology into your session.